Clarejewel/Hackbio-biocoding-internship/stage_one_folder/stage_one_Readme.md

 - The Hamming distance between two strings of equal length is the number of positions at which the corresponding characters are different.
 - The Hamming distance is calculated by comparing the characters at each position in the two strings and counting the number of differences.
 - The function will loop through the characters in the two strings and compare them.
-- If the characters are different, it will increment the count of differences.
+- If the characters are different, it will increase the count of differences.
 - Finally, it will return the count of differences as the Hamming distance.

 #Finally, write a function for calculating the hamming distance between your Slack username and twitter/X handle (synthesize if you don’t have one).
 Feel free to pad it with extra words if they are not of the same length.